harbik/scot/README.md

 It also support the use of the new *cone fundamentals* based standard observers for colorimetric calculations.

-Colorado is free and open-source, and is released under dual MIT and Apache 2.0 licenses.
+XIE is free and open-source, and is released under dual MIT and Apache 2.0 licenses.
 It is being developed by Gerard Harbers from *Harbers Bik LLC*.

 Why another color library?
 And why Rust?
 There are already many other excellent color libraries written in Python, such as <http:://colour-science.org>.
 And, if you like to use MatLab, there is [ColorLab](https://www.uv.es/vista/vistavalencia/software/colorlab.html).

-Colorado, written in Rust, has the following benefits:
+XIE, written in Rust, has the following benefits:

 - Compared to Python it is fast, with a performance comparable to C++ applications: it is a system programming language designed for memory safety and speed.